List of musical symbols: Microtones

 A symbol with one vertical and three diagonal bars indicates a sharp with some form of alternate tuning.

 In 19 equal temperament, where a whole tone is divided into three steps instead of two, music is typically notated in a way that flats and sharps are not usually enharmonic (thus a C♯ represents a third of a step lower than D♭); this has the advantage of not requiring any nonstandard notation.

 Time signatures

 Most music has a rhythmic pulse with a uniform number of beats—each segment of this pulse is shown as a measure.
 Time signatures indicate the number of beats in each measure (the top number) and also show what type of note represents a single beat (the bottom number).
-There may be any number of beats in a measure but the most common by far are multiples of 2 and/or 3 (i.e., 2, 3, 4, and 6).
-Likewise, any note length can be used to represent a beat, but a quarter note (indicated by a bottom number of "4") or eighth note (bottom number of "8") are by far the most common.
+There may be any number of beats in a measure but the most common by far are multiples of 2 or 3 (i.e., a top number of 2, 3, 4, or 6).
+Likewise, any note length can be used to represent a beat, but a quarter note (indicated by a bottom number of 4) or eighth note (bottom number of 8) are by far the most common.